Customer Segmentation Explained with 6 Examples and 8 Models

 2. Monetizing active users who have never purchased

-3. Engage one time purchasers
+3. Engage one-time purchasers

 Using customer segmentation, segment users who have launched your app recently but don’t do it regularly.
-Getting a few one-off purchases from customers is not sustainable in the long run.
+Getting a few one-off customer purchases is not sustainable in the long run.
 You need repeat customers who regularly buy from you.
+To engage them long-term, you must build your user’s habit loop around your app.

 For example, Zivame engages a one-time purchaser via SMS, offering discounts, free shipping, and a deep link to take the user to a specific page.

+Send push notifications, emails, and SMS with carefully curated content to keep engaging your customers.
+Make sure these SMS and notifications take them to their page of interest.
 Also, ensure that these users know, understand, and utilize features critical to their habit loop to become regular users.
 You can use nudges to highlight these features.

 4. Re-engage users dormant from the last 90 days